 So I emailed them literally 22 hours before the flight, and just as I hit send – that boarding pass was already making its way to my inbox.
-The agent also replied to my worried query straight away and of course asked me to leave a TrustPilot review and asked me to mention their name if I was happy with the service – so this is when I realised why they have so many 5 star reviews on TrustPilot, all mentioning how X helped them.
-So, I’m pretty sure those kind of people are all leaving a REAL review of Kiwi.com – again, I don’t know for sure, but these are my thoughts.
+The agent also replied to my worried query straight away and of course asked me to leave a TrustPilot review and asked me to mention their name if I was happy with the service – so this is when I realised why they have so many 5 star reviews on TrustPilot, all mentioning how X helped them (before they even get on the flight).
+So, I’m pretty sure those kind of people are all leaving a real review of Kiwi.com – again, I don’t know for sure, but these are my thoughts.

 THE BIG MOMENT THAT I WAS REASSURED:

 When I got the boarding pass I simply went on to the actual airline’s website, put in the booking reference (make sure it’s the one on the boarding pass and not the Kiwi one!)… and the last name of passenger, et voila – if it is all legit, you should be in the airline’s system !
 If you are not, then I would be asking questions.
 But it worked for me so what more can I say?
 Below is an example of how you would do this on Norwegian Airlines in ‘Menu’ and then ‘Booking’.

 *2019 update: I have been on countless flights (booked directly with the airlines) since booking with Kiwi and I have learnt something invaluable.
 DO NOT rely on anyone, not the airline, not third parties like Kiwi, not airline apps, no one – other than yourself – to check the status of your flight.
 Flights get cancelled all the time and the AIRPORT website will have this information.